It is the fastest-growing state with the fastest-growing middle class in Mexico.

 The one clear message that Mayor Rothschild said he got from his visit south of the border was that Southern Arizona has much to gain - and lose - as Mexico's economy continues to grow.

-He wants to restart the effort to develop a logistics hub in the region.
+He wants to restart the effort to develop a regional logistics hub.

 For more than a decade, the city operated Puerto Nuevo, a project to create a site where trade from Mexico could be received and stored, then shipped by rail or truck throughout the country.